 Testing methodologies are approaches and procedures used to test a certain product to ensure it fits the purpose it was meant to serve.
 Testing methodologies generally include testing that a particular product functions as par its specification, has no unwanted side effects when applied in ways outside its designed constraints and in case of a worst case, it will safely fail e.g. if a nuclear reactor fails it will shut down.
+If your college major is related to software, assignment writing service can help you out.
+Let’s take a look at the very basics of software testing.

 Software Testing Methodologies